The Most In-Demand DevOps Skills

-It is your responsibility to ensure everything plays nicely together during the pre-and post-production stages.
-Every tool serves a purpose in the pipeline, so knowing how and when each contributes, as well as which dependencies to consider, is key to a flawless delivery chain.
+You are responsible for ensuring everything plays nicely together during the pre-and post-production stages.
+Every tool serves a purpose in the pipeline, so knowing how and when each contributes and which dependencies to consider is key to a flawless delivery chain.

 3. Specific Programming Skills with Mature Coding Standards

-DevOps engineers should apply these coding skills to either orchestrate a stable and efficient pipeline that’s automated as much as possible or build new tools that can automate stages in the pipeline to optimise activities for the team.
+DevOps engineers should apply these coding skills to either orchestrate a stable and efficient pipeline as much as possible or build new tools that can automate pipeline stages to optimise team activities.

-More importantly, a DevOps engineer must be sound in the test automation practice.
-You need to first write clean code in multiple languages and ensure your code integrates with the code developed by other teams – often created in different environments.
+More importantly, a DevOps engineer must be sound in test automation.
+You must first write clean code in multiple languages and ensure your code integrates with the code developed by other teams – often created in different environments.

 In addition, since DevOps is all about CI/CD, you must confidently manage complex automated delivery pipeline phases through Jenkins and/or other servers.
 This requires discipline, attention to detail and an end-to-end understanding as you automate processes or enter code changes into the pipeline.

 With the above in mind, DevOps engineers must always be in sync with QA teams.
 All testing activities, including automated and manual, must be known and visible to DevOps engineers to ensure the organization meets sprint goals for release dates and outcomes.
 The DevOps engineer should:

 - Know the history of testing throughout the CI/CD cycle